jod4/JodaCraft/README.md

 ## Mod List

-[Here's a list](modlist.txt) of all the mods included to this pack.
+[Here's a list](modlist.txt) of all the mods included in this pack.

 ## License